 The county has a rich heritage of outdoor recreation and trail use.
 The county’s immense scenic beauty and mix of geography, public lands, and tourism combine to create world-class recreational amenities and opportunities.
 By and large, recreation remains the most important aspect to a vital Summit County economy.

 Open Space and Trails works with multiple partners including the U.S. Forest Service and our local towns.
 Our properties are often gateways to the vast recreational resources that the USFS provides.
 We have numerous trail portals and parking areas throughout the county, providing a variety of recreational opportunities.

-We have protected more than 15,000 acres of land as open space.
+We have protected close to 16,000 acres of land as open space.

 Each tax dollar spent to date to purchase open space has protected over $3 worth of property in Summit County, because our funds leverage contributions from property owners, the Colorado Lottery and other organizations.

 More than 300 purchases and dedications have provided access or recreational use.

 Open Space and Trails have constructed and maintained over 38 miles of recpath, an off-street bicycle network.
 This is part of the 55 mile system throughout Summit County.

 Summit County contains close to 300 miles of natural surface/double track trails.
 Approximately 40 miles are within our jurisdiction.
 The remaining are maintained through the U.S. Forest Service or Town jurisdictions.